CraftRigs

 Can I run Llama 3.2 11B on the RTX 5070?

-How does the RTX 5070 compare to a Mac M4 with 32GB unified memory?
+How does the RTX 5070 compare to a Mac Mini M4 Pro with 24GB unified memory?

 Is the RTX 5070 good for fine-tuning or training?